hammadev17/kloudius-auth-assessment/README.md

 App uses the **React Context API** to manage global state across the app.
 This modular approach keeps the state predictable and avoids prop drilling, making the app scalable for larger features.

-- **context/**: Provides shared application state via React Context Providers.
+- **context**: Provides shared application state via React Context Providers.
-- **authcontext/**: AuthContext shares the user authentication across the app for managing Login and Logout states
+- **authcontext**: AuthContext shares the user authentication across the app for managing Login and Logout states
-- **AsyncStorage/**: Storage is used to save user data and access it accross the app
+- **AsyncStorage**: Storage is used to save user data and access it accross the app

 ---